-Cognitive dissonance occurs in a number of ways.
+Cognitive dissonance occurs in several ways.

-- Forced compliance – When someone is forced to do publicly what they do not want to do privately, dissonance is created between their beliefs (I did not want to do this) and their behaviour (I did it).
-When governments force someone to wear a mask, stay locked in their homes and away from people they love, AND they believe masks cause health problems, and closeness and connection to other people is important, this creates cognitive dissonance.
+- Forced compliance – When someone is forced to do publicly what they do not want to do privately, the dissonance is created between their beliefs (I did not want to do this) and their behaviour (I did it).
+When governments force someone to wear a mask, stay locked in their homes and away from people they love, AND they believe masks cause health problems, and closeness and connection to other people are important, this creates cognitive dissonance.

 - New information – Learning new information can cause cognitive dissonance.
 For example, you may have believed your whole life the government and media act in your best interests.
 However, you may discover their directions and laws to place restrictions on the population due to a pandemic are not founded on any medical or lawful reasons, facts or evidence.
 You discover many doctors, lawyers and experts have been lobbying governments with very valid research and studies on the ineffectiveness of masks and lockdowns, and evidence of potential cures that and have been banned by governments.
-You also discover the government have refused to consider this information and media has been censoring all these people.
+You also discover the government have refused to consider this information and the media has been censoring all these people.
 This creates massive cognitive dissonance in that what you have believed to be true your whole life may not be.
 You do not want to consider the possibilities of why the government and media would do this and may not be acting in your best interests.

 - Effort – Humans often value most highly goals or outcomes which require the most effort to achieve.
 If we spent a great deal of time, effort and resources on something, such as a career, a relationship, a religion, or a lifetime of beliefs and behaviours and it turned out badly or we discover it is wrong we experience cognitive dissonance.
-To avoid this, we will emphasis only the positives and try to justify or convince ourselves it turned out well, it is right and was a good thing
+To avoid this, we will emphasise only the positives and try to justify or convince ourselves it turned out well, it is right and was a good thing.

 Results of Cognitive Dissonance